-The International Accounting Standard Board (IASB) has issued the following new accounting standards and amendments which were effective from periods on or after January 1, 2021.
+The International Accounting Standard Board (IASB) has issued the following new accounting standards and amendments which are effective for annual periods beginning on or after January 1, 2022.
 The Company has opted not to early adopt these pronouncements and they are not expected to have a significant impact on the Company in the current or future reporting periods and on foreseeable future transactions.